 70 years of experience in pump manufacturing.
 The secret of success of HOMA Pumpenfabrik GmbH started over 70 years ago: In 1946, Hans Hoffmann first set up a local trade company for repairing electric motors.
 From there, an industrial company working globally that has become part of the German ‘Mittelstand’ has developed.

-HOMA is still owned by the family and, in the meantime, is managed by the second generation of Dr. Klaus Hoffmann.
-And since 2013, Frank Schröder has been the second director.
+HOMA is still owned by the family and, in the meantime, is managed by the second and third generation of Dr. Klaus Hoffmann and Hans Hoffmann.

 From the production site and headquarters in Neukirchen-Seelschied near Cologne, HOMA pumps are sold from around 100 branches and dealerships worldwide.